Maitri Erwin thinks about rocks, books, how computing can improve the practice of geoscience, and the future of earth.

 Maitri Erwin is a geoscientist, writer, maker, and digital transformation specialist for the energy industry at Microsoft.

-About this blog: What became VatulBlog in the late 1990s started with essays, BBS messages and emails and continues as a record of my thoughts on and experiences in geoscience, the internet, disaster, diaspora and craft.
-The site is named Vatul for my South Indian clan, which you can read more about here.
+About this space: What became VatulBlog in the late 1990s started as paper essays, BBS posts, and emails.
+It continues as a record of Maitri’s life in science, the internet, disaster, diaspora, travel, and craft.
+The site is named Vatul for her South Indian clan, which you can read more about here.

-I have a B.S. in geology from the University of Illinois and a Masters in structural geology [paper] and an interdisciplinary Masters in computational sciences and geophysics from the University of Wisconsin.
+Maitri has a B.S. in geology from the University of Illinois at Urbana-Champaign [thesis], and a Masters in structural geology [paper] and an interdisciplinary Masters in computational sciences and geophysics from the University of Wisconsin at Madison.

-My husband, D. Erwin, and I are fans and owners of the Green Bay Packers football team.
-Together, we have lived in Madison, New Orleans and now Houston, Texas.
+Maitri and her spouse are fans and owners of the Green Bay Packers football team.
+Together, they have lived in Madison, New Orleans, and Houston.